skip to Main Content

 #1.
 Limit distractions

-Cell phones and internet browsing are the two biggest workplace distractions.
-Recent surveys show the average person spends more than two hours per day using their smartphone during work hours for non-work-related reasons.
 For many people, the quickest way to see huge productivity improvements is to put their phones out of reach.
-This isn’t possible for everyone, but if you can, put your phone in another room while you’re working.
-You can check it at lunch and during breaks.
+This isn’t possible for everyone, but if you can, put your personal phone out of reach while you’re working.
+You can check it during breaks.

 If you’re prone to getting distracted by the internet when you’re meant to be working, try using an app or browser extension that blocks distractions.